gogowenzhang/Symptoms-Checker/README.md

 > Redness or pitting of the skin over your breast, like the skin of an orange

 2. Preprocessing:
   * Tokenize: to split sentence into array of words.
+Lowercase words except for acronyms.

   * Lemmatize: to convert the word into the base or dictionary form.
 Uses the [WordNet](https://wordnet.princeton.edu/) dictionary.